PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 PacketCache
 ~~~~~~~~~~~

-A Pool can have a packet cache to answer queries directly in stead of going to the backend.
+A Pool can have a packet cache to answer queries directly instead of going to the backend.
 See :doc:`../guides/cache` for a how to.

 .. function:: newPacketCache(maxEntries[, maxTTL=86400[, minTTL=0[, temporaryFailureTTL=60[, staleTTL=60[, dontAge=false[, numberOfShards=1[, deferrableInsertLock=true[, maxNegativeTTL=3600[, parseECS=false]]]]]]]) -> PacketCache